MerginMaps/docs/src/layer/date-time/index.md

 # Date and time

+**Date** or **Date and Time** fields can be used to record date and time.
+The most common use is to record when a feature was created or updated.
+This can be done manually or automatically by using [default values](../default-values/).

 :::tip Example project available
 Various options of setting up Date and Date&Time fields are included in this public project: <MerginMapsProject id="documentation/form-widgets" />.
 Download or clone it to explore it in more detail.
 :::

+Prefer a video?
+Here is a short tutorial about of date widgets:
 <YouTube id="EoIqYIl4-Xk" />

-**Date** or **Date and Time** fields can be used to record date and time.
-The most common use is to record when a feature was created or updated.
-This can be done manually or automatically by using [default values](../form-configuration/#default-values).
+## Setting up the Date/Time widget

 To set up the **Date/Time** widget: